donnafarberlab/MMoCHi/README.md

 </div>

 ## Quick Start: Tutorials
-Currently, tutorials are availible as iPython notebooks.
+Currently, tutorials are available as iPython notebooks.
 Eventually hosting on collab may also become possible.

+- [Input/Output Specifications](/docs/Input_Output_Specs.md) - Detailed information about the expected inputs for running MMoCHi!

 - [Integrated Classification](/docs/Classifier_Demo.ipynb) - Learn how to set up and run MMoCHi on 10X Genomics CITE-Seq!